AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 2. (Optional) Create and register an FQDN Name for Aviatrix Controller public IP.
 This is useful if the Controller has HA configured.
 3. Remove the current connection.
 Skip this step if this is a brand new deployment.
 Remove/delete any Site2Cloud (IPsec) connection between Aviatrix Transit Gateway and Standalone CloudN if you have any in your existing Standalone CloudN deployment.
 4. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to the latest version, at least version 6.2.
 5. Deploy VPC/VNets, Aviatrix Multi-Cloud Transit Gateways, and Spoke Gateways.
-Follow this `step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ to launch Aviatrix Transit gateway with insane mode enabled.
+Follow this `step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ to launch Aviatrix Transit Gateway with insane mode enabled.
 The recommended minimum size for Transit in AWS is c5n.4xlarge.
 Please refer to this `doc <https://docs.aviatrix.com/HowTos/insane_mode_perf.html>`_ for performance details.

-* (Optional) Follow this `step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_ to launch Aviatrix Spoke gateway with insane mode enabled.
+* (Optional) Follow this `step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_ to launch Aviatrix Spoke Gateway with insane mode enabled.
 The recommended minimum size for Spoke with Insane Mode in AWS is c5.2xlarge.
 Please refer to this `doc <https://docs.aviatrix.com/HowTos/insane_mode_perf.html>`_ for performance details.
 Notes: Users has option to attach non-Insane Mode Spoke gateway to Insane Mode Transit Gateway.
 * (Optional) Follow this `step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#join-a-spoke-gw-to-transit-gw-group>`_ to attach Aviatrix Spoke Gateway to Aviatrix Transit Gateway